 Many patients with autism have a difficult time communicating they are in pain.
 Due to this, dental problems can become so advanced that surgery may be required as a fix.

 Our Phoenix dentists for autism believe in providing comprehensive treatment and skilled dental services that address both the short and long-term dental care needs of our autistic patients.
 Common services we provide are:

-When more complex dental services are required, our specialists are available within our clinics, not with a referral across town.
+When more complex dental services are required, our special needs dentists are available within our clinics, not with a referral across town.

 In some cases, the experience of visiting the dentist may be too distressing, despite the priming and preparation.
 Many patients with autism simply do not want anyone putting things in their mouths or touching their teeth and it may even feel painful.
 An alternative approach is sedation dentistry.
-Sedation dentistry is a technique to help both children and adults feel relaxed and anxiety-free during dental procedures.
+Sedation is great for both children and adults feel relaxed and anxiety-free during dental procedures.

 There are different types of sedation, including Nitrous Oxide (laughing gas), oral conscious sedation (pill form), and IV sedation (general anesthesia).
 Nitrous Oxide is one of the most common forms of dental sedation and is often used for children.
 It is the least invasive method, as the patient remains conscious throughout the procedure, and the effects wear off fairly quickly.

 In addition, sedation dentistry allows for multiple and complex dental procedures to be completed in one appointment, removing the stress of a second office visit.